twigphp/Twig/doc/templates.rst

 Filters
 -------

-Variables can by modified by **filters**.
+Variables can be modified by **filters**.
 Filters are separated from the variable by a pipe symbol (``|``) and may have optional arguments in parentheses.
 Multiple filters can be chained.
 The output of one filter is applied to the next.